-Unlimited, Premium, and Business Class plans offer the Custom CSS feature which allows you to further customize any pre-made or custom themes.
+The column widths can be adjusted beyond the defaults in the pre-made and Theme Builder themes using the Custom CSS feature.
 Custom CSS allows you to make minor or major design changes using small bits of CSS (Cascading Style Sheets) code.
 At Design > Custom CSS, you can enter a little bit of code to adjust the column width of your blog.

 When using the Theme Builder to create a custom theme, the CSS you use will depend on the layout you have selected.
 If you have selected a Two-Column-Right Classic Layout, an example of the code you would use is:

 #container is the total of all column widths.
 In this case, the main content column is 600px wide and the right sidebar is 300px, so the container of the blog is 900px.
 If you are using a layout with the sidebar on the left, you can replace